doug/middleware/readme.md

 // Add this middleware stack to the front of the other one. s.PushFrontList(s2.List)

-// Compose converts a Middleware into a func(http.Handler)http.Handler
+// Compose converts a Middleware into a func(http.HandlerFunc)http.HandlerFunc
 // so it can be called with Alice or just composing(functions(like(this))). m1 := middleware.Compose(MiddlewareA)
 m2 := middleware.Compose(MiddlewareB)